Claire Dean

 Bi-Modal Service: A Seamless Connection to Machu Picchu

 The bimodal service to Machu Picchu is also offered by both Peru Rail and Inca Rail.
-The bimodal service combines a private bus transfer from Cusco to Ollantaytambo train station with a train ticket from Ollantaytambo to Aguas Calientes.
-The main advantage of this ticket over the direct train route is that it offers the option to spend a couple of hours exploring Ollantaytambo, depending on the length of your layover, and can be cheaper.
+The bimodal service combines a private bus transfer.
+From Cusco to Ollantaytambo train station. with a train ticket from Ollantaytambo to Aguas Calientes.
+The main advantage of this ticket?
+It offers the option to spend a couple of hours exploring Ollantaytambo.
+Depending on the length of your layover, and can be cheaper.

 Reaching the legendary Machu Picchu from Cusco on your Peru vacation package has never been easier, thanks to the innovative bimodal train service.
 The journey begins with a bus ride from Cusco to the charming town of Ollantaytambo.
 From here, travelers then board a train that winds its way through the picturesque Sacred Valley to Machu Picchu.